slideshow About Us About Us For Professionals MamaSana.org

 North Carolina

-Opens in new window North Carolina Department of Health and Human Services, Division of Medical Assistance (DMA) - Information on Opens in new windowMedicaid in general, Opens in new windowMedicaid for Pregnant Women (over age 21) and Opens in new windowhealth insurance for teens and babies.
+Opens in new window North Carolina Department of Health and Human Services, Division of Medical Assistance (DMA) - Information on Opens in new windowMedicaid in general, Opens in new windowMedicaid for Pregnant Women (over age 21) and Opens in new windowhealth insurance for teens and babies

 Opens in new windowBaby Love Program - a collaborative program between the N.C.
 Division of Public Health and Division of Medical Assistance, providing specially trained nurses and social workers called Maternity Care Coordinators (MCCs) to assist pregnant women in obtaining medical care and an array of services such as transportation, housing, job training and child care.